-Unsworth LaPlante, PLC can help to make sure your business is kept safe and secure even if something happens to you.
+Unsworth LaPlante, PLLC can help to make sure your business is kept safe and secure even if something happens to you.
 We have worked with many business owners with companies of all different sizes to ensure that their organizations are able to pass seamlessly to new owners and survive for a long time after the original owner is gone.
 You should give us a call as soon as possible if you don’t already have a business succession plan in place so our Burlington estate planning attorneys can help you to create a strategy that works for transferring your business.
 You never know when something could happen to you, so don’t leave your company unprotected.

 How You Can Pass a Business Onto Your Children

 The first decision you will need to make is whether you want to transfer ownership of your company to your children during your lifetime or after your death.
 If you transfer your company while you are still alive, you will need to make a plan to avoid trigger gift taxes.
 If you transfer your company after you pass away, you will need to consider how to avoid estate tax.

 Estate taxes are charged on larger estates, and if the value of your ownership interest in the company, business assets and personal assets is large enough to trigger estate tax, then all of the property you wish to transfer to your children could end up being taxed.
 In some cases, family businesses have been lost because there weren’t enough liquid assets to pay the estate tax due as a result of so much of an estate’s value being tied up in the business.
 Heirs or beneficiaries have also been forced to take out costly loans if they want to try to keep the company while paying estate tax.